 Parsimonious models lend themselves to a verification of fitted effects from a pedological perspective.
-Yet, due to multicollinearities in the covariate set, effects of selected covariates could be substituted by effects of other covariates (Behrens et al., 2014).
+Yet, due to multicollinearities in the covariate set, the effects of selected covariates could be substituted by the effects of other covariates (Behrens et al., 2014).
 Although Johnson et al. (2000) did not find strong relationships between terrain and ECEC, six terrain attributes were selected.
-Covariates representing geology were important, too, with e.g. changing ECEC ECEC changing as a function of the distance to two types of moraines.
-Also, vegetation provided information on ECEC in the topsoil as because a vegetation index (difference of near infrared to red reflectance) and a vegetation map were included.
-Larger values of ECEC were modelled for plant communities that are characteristic for nutrient-rich soils.
-The factor distinguishing the origin of soil data either from direct measurement or pedotransfer function (PTF, legacy data correction, Sect.
-3.2.2, Fig. S1 in Supplement) was further relevant in the ECEC model.
+Covariates representing geology were important, too, with ECEC changing, for example, as a function of the distance to two types of moraines.
+Also, vegetation provided information on ECEC in the topsoil because a vegetation index (difference of near infrared to red reflectance) and a vegetation map were included.
+Larger values of ECEC were modelled for plant communities that are characteristic of nutrient-rich soils.
+The factor distinguishing the origin of soil data either from direct measurement or pedotransfer function (PTF; legacy data correction; Sect.
+3.2.2, Fig. S1) was further relevant in the ECEC model.

-For modelling drainage classes and presence of waterlogged horizons plausible covariates were selected (Figs. S4 to S7 in Supplement).
+For modelling drainage classes and the presence of waterlogged horizons, plausible covariates were selected (Figs. S4 to S7).
 Most covariates were terrain attributes derived from the digital elevation model (DEM).
-This is in accordance with Campling et al. (2002) who found topography 15 important in general and Lemercier et al. (2012) who showed that a topographic wetness index was among the most important covariates.
-Local depression at various scales (concave curvature, basins in TPI, sites with accumulation by erosion, increased terrain wetness) increased the probability for 20 poorly drained soils and presence of waterlogged horizons.
+This is in accordance with Campling et al. (2002), who found topography important in general, and Lemercier et al. (2012), who showed that a topographic wetness index was among the most important covariates.
+Local depression at various scales (concave curvature, basins in TPI, sites with accumulation by erosion, terrain wetness) increased the probability of poorly drained soils and the presence of waterlogged horizons.
 More variable terrain (standard deviation of elevation) also increased waterlogging probability.
 Climate covariates also seemed to be important.
-Rainfall pattern in summer (June, July), spring dew point temperature and global radiation (March, 25 April) correlated most strongly with presence of waterlogged horizons.
-Information on human activities related to waterlogged soil amelioration were included in all four models.
+The rainfall pattern in summer (June, July), the spring dew point temperature and global radiation (March, April) correlated most strongly with the presence of waterlogged horizons.
+Information on human activities related to waterlogged soil amelioration was included in all four models.
 Maps of historic wetlands and areas with drainage systems were most often chosen in combination.
-Geology was also 30 partly relevant (presence of waterlogged horizons in 0-100 cm soil depth and drainage classes).
+Geology was also partly relevant (the presence of waterlogged horizons in 0-100 cm of soil depth and drainage classes).

-Overall, nonlinearities in effects were small for drainage classes and presence of waterlogged horizons.
-Estimated degrees of freedom (EDF, Wood, 2006, pp. 170) were generally smaller than 1.5, with some continuous effects even being close to 1 EDF.
-In contrast, most nonlinear effects of the model for ECEC had EDF around 1.7-1.8 with northness consuming even 2.0 EDF.
-The large area of the study region and the response being a chemical property that depends on various combinations of soil forming factors evidently required the use of a more complex model.
+Overall, non-linearities in effects were small for drainage classes and the presence of waterlogged horizons.
+Estimated degrees of freedom (EDF; Wood, 2006, pp. 170) were generally smaller than 1.5, with some continuous effects even being close to 1 EDF.
+In contrast, most non-linear effects of the model for ECEC had EDF around 1.7-1.8 with northness consuming even 2.0 EDF.
+The large area of the study re-